pfalcon/picoweb/README.rst

 ---------------------------------

-Initial versions of picoweb could run under CPython, but later it was further optimized for MicroPython, and ability to run under CPython regressed.
+Initial versions of picoweb could run under CPython, but later it was further optimized for Pycopy, and ability to run under CPython regressed.
 It's still on TODO to fix it, instructions below tell how it used to work.

 At least CPython 3.4.2 is required (for asyncio loop.create_task() support).
-To run under CPython, uasyncio compatibility module for CPython is required (micropython-cpython-uasyncio).
+To run under CPython, uasyncio compatibility module for CPython is required (pycopy-cpython-uasyncio).
 This and other dependencies can be installed using requirements-cpython.txt::

     pip install -r requirements-cpython.txt